Egypt delegation visits Libyan capital, meets Tripoli gov’t

 There was no official comment from Egypt about the visit, and a Foreign Ministry spokesman did not answer phone calls seeking comment.

-The visit to western Libya came just over a week after Egypt’s intelligence chief, Abbas Kamel, met in Benghazi with Hifter and the speaker of the Benghazi-based parliament, Aguila Saleh.
+The visit to western Libya came just over a week after Egypt’s intelligence chief, Abbas Kamel, met in Benghazi with Hifter and the speaker of the eastern-based parliament, Aguila Saleh.

 Bashagha, the Tripoli-based interior minister, seeks to lead an interim government that would rule Libya until an election set for next December.
 He visited Cairo in November, part of efforts by the two countries to “fight the threat of terrorism and organized crime,” his office said at the time.